livdroid/roomz/README.md

 # roomz
-Just some Room/Coroutines/ViewModel/Dagger 2 demo app
+Just some Room/Coroutines/ViewModel/Dagger 2 demo app always meant to be unfinished

-WIP : Dagger 2

-ToDo :
-->Branch with Koin
-->Branch with RxExecutors